Chat with us

-We’ll be taking members on trips to parks around London, including Kew Gardens, and tours around honey-based food and drink factories, like the Hiver Beer factory.
+We’ll be taking members on trips to parks and gardens around London, such as the Regent's Park

 We will also put on various social events, both within our society and alongside others, to meet other people invested in the environment and the fun of beekeeping!